flowplayer/wordpress-flowplayer/readme.txt

 2. Flowplayer Designer
 3. Video Widget
 4. Plugin Settings
+5. Video Frontend

 == Changelog ==

 We have a lot of plans for this plugin.
 You can see some of the up and coming features in the [roadmap](https://github.com/flowplayer/wordpress-flowplayer/issues?labels=enhancement&page=1&state=open)

+= 1.6.0 - 25 January 2014 =
+* add support for all of the [modifier classes](http://flowplayer.org/docs/skinning.html#modifier-classes)
+* improve structure of video options by splitting options with tabs
+* add support for "At a Glance" dashboard widget

 = 1.5.0 - 26 December 2013 =
 * update to [Flowplayer HTML5 5.4.6](http://flowplayer.org/news/#html5546)